Sexual / Relationship Therapy

 I am a senior accredited member and registered supervisor of The College of Sexual and Relationship Therapists (CoSRT) and abide by their code of ethics.

-My talking therapy room has access to free parking and also toilet facilities.
+My room, located in Chesterfield, has access to free parking and also toilet facilities.

 There is a step up into my room but the door is wide enough for a wheelchair to pass through.